byeungchun/bbdfs-v1/readme.md

 ### Installation
-[Ganache](https://www.trufflesuite.com/ganache) is a test blockchain network in this application.
+This application uses [Ganache](https://www.trufflesuite.com/ganache) as a blockchain service.